Framer Motion vs. GSAP in 2026: How I Prompted Seamless SaaS UI Motion Mechanics

 Q: Which library has better React integration? #

 A: Motion has superior React integration because it was built specifically for React.
 It uses React's context system for shared configs, handles cleanup automatically on unmount, and provides hooks that feel native to React developers.
 GSAP requires manual lifecycle management in React—you must create tweens in useEffect, manage refs for targeting, and explicitly kill animations on unmount to avoid memory leaks.
 Motion's DX advantage is significant for teams primarily building React applications.
+See GSAP React best practices for integration patterns.

 Q: How do bundle sizes compare in real-world usage? #